Residents of the Crestmoor neighborhood gather for the four-year

 NTSB Chairman Deborah Hersman (center) tours the explosion site with

 Congresswoman Speier and San Bruno Mayor Jim Ruane

-The five-member National Transportation Safety Board (NTSB) held its final hearing Tuesday, August 30, 2011 at its headquarters in Washington, D.C. where it unanimously voted to adopted the staff report that put the blame for the deadly San Bruno pipeline rupture squarely on the shoulders of PG&E. The board also chastised the California Public Utilities Commission and the Pipeline Hazardous Materials Safety Administration for lack of diligent oversight which fostered an environment where PG&E engaged in poor operational practices without federal sanctions.
+The NTSB also chastised the California Public Utilities Commission (CPUC) and the federal Pipeline Hazardous Materials Safety Administration (PHMSA) for lack of diligent oversight which fostered an environment where PG&E engaged in poor operational practices without federal sanctions.

 After the San Bruno disaster Speier and her staff talked to experts, talked to regulators and talked to the public.
 Ultimately Congresswoman Speier offered 14 proposals for better pipeline safety to the CPUC.
 To PG&E’s credit, it adopted those polices and it paid to have those proposals implemented.
 Some of the actions included:

 - Notifying all residents who lived within 2,000 feet of a gas transmission line

 - Installation of automatic and remote shut-off valves

 - Establishment of a testing or replacement plan for all pipelines that were never pressure tested in the field.
 All transmission pipelines in high density areas have now been tested